SalOrak/whaler.nvim/README.md

 You can find more telescope extensions in the [Telescope Extensions Wiki](https://github.com/nvim-telescope/telescope.nvim/wiki/Extensions).

-If you use or prefer any other let me know I'll add them here.
+If you use or prefer any other let me know and I'll add them here.